erdemcemal/erdemcemal/README.md

 ### <div align="center">I'm Cemal, a full-time back end developer 🚀</div>

+I am a self-taught developer and I have been working as a backend developer in the software industry about 3 years.
+I belive in that team work certainly increase productivity, motivation and skills.

 - 🔭 I’m currently working at Roofstacks as a Backend Developer